Patent fuel: Process of manufacture

 For the needs of patent fuel production two coalfield sections at South Wales were used: the first section consisted of the counties of Monmouth and East Glamorgan with Cardiff as the chief outlet port and the western section with the Counties of Glamorgan, Carmarthen, Brecon and Pembroke with Swansea as the natural outlet.
-The first section produced mostly smokeless steam coal while the second section produced mostly Anthracite although considerate quantities of Bituminous coal existed.
+The first section produced mostly smokeless steam coal while the second section produced mostly Anthracite, although considerable quantities of Bituminous coal existed.

 The process of manufacture varied only in minor details, and shortly stated it is as follows:

 (a) In works where washeries were installed, the coals were delivered from railway trucks into receiving bins and were elevated to the washeries, and after being freed from impurities were graded into nuts, beans, and fines.
 The former were loaded direct into railway wagons for sale, whilst the fines were passed to driers for reducing the moisture content to about 3 per cent., and were then conducted into bins.

 (b) Pitch was delivered into a cracker, and then to a disintegrator, and afterwards was automatically delivered on to a conveyor in measured quantities, where it was joined by the fines drawn from bins.

 (c) The mixture was then passed into disintegrators for reducing the sizes and thoroughly mixing the coal and pitch.